← Back to ResourcesBreed Guides

 What is liver shunt?

-Congenital blood vessel bypassing liver.
-Yorkies top-3 affected breed, ~3% incidence.
+Congenital blood vessel bypassing the liver.
+Yorkies top-3 affected breed, roughly 3% incidence.
 Symptoms by 6 months: stunted growth, post-meal neurological signs, copper urine.
-Calgary surgery $5K-$12K.
+Calgary surgery $5K to $12K.
 Bile acid test for screening.

 How serious is Yorkie dental disease?